The Upcoming Mercury Retrograde Is Going To Cause Some Chaos

 Advertisement

-We're not going to sugarcoat it for you: This particular retrograde is going to be a little rocky, mainly due to it occurring in the middle of eclipse season and when Uranus, the Planet of Unpredictability, is very active in the sky.
+We're not going to sugarcoat it for you: This particular retrograde is going to be a little rocky, mainly due to it occurring in the middle of eclipse season.
 Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power, says this transit carries a very specific astral imprint.
 "All these events overlapping could make us feel quite ungrounded and nervous."

 Lisa Stardust, astrologer and author of The Love Deck, says that this particular Mercury retrograde will allow us to understand the power that our words have.
 "Being that it starts in Gemini and heads back into Taurus, we are understanding that we can hurt, heal, love, and cut with a single phrase," she tells Refinery29.
 "Therefore, it’s important to understand that we should be kind with the way we choose to express ourself in order to keep the relationship going smoothly."
 To do this, don't make any assumptions about a person or a situation until you know all the facts — Stardust warns that it can cause detrimental harm to partnerships if you make false judgments.